 — Westcoast Small Home Expo Marketing Manager, Peggy Richardson

-Bryce Langston will speak at both days of the Westcoast Small Home Expo, June 1st and 2nd this year, at Tradex in the Lower Mainland, British Columbia, Canada.
-Tickets are only $10, and are available now at SmallHomeExpo.ca.
+Bryce Langston spoke at both days of the inaugural 2019 Westcoast Small Home Expo, June 1st and 2nd 2019, at TRADEX in the Lower Mainland, British Columbia, Canada.
+Advance discount tickets for current shows start at only $5 for students and seniors, and are available now at SmallHomeExpo.ca.